-This is why shared ownership is so important.
+This is why shared ownership and this shared ownership campaign is so important.
 It is a fantastic product that helps thousands of people each year get their foot on the property ladder.
 But there’s more we can do to maximise its potential and create access for even more people to benefit from it.

 The challenge for shared ownership is a lack of understanding.
 If you ask your friends about it on the pub, you may get five different answers – sharing with a mate is a common misconception.

 Housing associations all have their own way of marketing shared ownership, with slightly different ways of explaining what it is.
 Over time, this has led to confusion.
 That’s why there is a huge opportunity for us to join up our thinking, and combat this confusion.

 And that’s why the Federation’s campaign on rebranding shared ownership, by pulling together expertise across the industry to find a new way of informing customers and marketing shared ownership, was a really exciting prospect to me.
 I’m now really delighted to be the Vice Chair of the steering group driving this great new programme of work.
 We are still at the early stages of the journey, and have been working with a great branding company DesignStudio to create a fun and energising concept that we’re really proud of.

 My interest in this campaign isn’t just because I feel passionate about shared ownership personally, it is also because emh group has been selected as one of the first eight strategic partners for Homes England.
 As such, we’re increasing the number of shared ownership homes we build and sell from 70 a year to 230 a year.
 This will have a significant impact on our business, so we need to ensure we have a marketing plan that matches this ambition.